 U.S. Army M109A6 Paladins fired support missions during Operation Iraqi Freedom, including 2008 illumination fire from Badoush prison outside Mosul and a Camp Taji Paladin battery reported to have fired thousands of rounds during the 2006-2008 rotation.

-Operation Inherent Resolve 2014-present imagery from U.S. Central Command and DLA documents U.S. Army M109A6 Paladin howitzers firing in Iraq from Al Taqaddum Air Base and Qayyarah West in 2016.
+2014 Operation Inherent Resolve imagery from U.S. Central Command and DLA documents U.S. Army M109A6 Paladin howitzers firing in Iraq from Al Taqaddum Air Base and Qayyarah West in 2016.

-U.S. Army M109 howitzers deployed with armored units for Operations Desert Shield and Desert Storm; DVIDS records an M109 crewman in the initial push to liberate Kuwait, and a National Archives image documents 24th Infantry Division M109s loaded for Saudi Arabia.
+U.S. Army M109 howitzers deployed with armored and field-artillery units for Operations Desert Shield and Desert Storm; National Archives imagery documents 24th Infantry Division M109s loaded for Saudi Arabia, and DVIDS reports 1/201st Field Artillery M109s firing preparatory and campaign fire during the war.

 The conflict rows use direct transfer, fielding, firing, deployment, or verified-position evidence.
 Broader operator lists and unsourced war lists were not used as conflict-use rows unless a source connected the M109 family to that exact conflict.